 - (a) The Gaming Facility authorized by this Compact is licensed by the Tribal Gaming Agency in conformity with the requirements of the Gaming Ordinance, IGRA, any applicable regulations adopted by the NIGC, as well as this Compact.
 The license shall be reviewed and renewed every two (2) years thereafter.
-The Tribe agrees to provide verification that this requirement has been met to the State by sending, either electronically or by hard copy, a copy of the initial license and each renewal license to the State Gaming Agency within twenty (20) days after issuance of the license or renewal.
-The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements will continue to be posted in a conspicuous and public place in the Gaming Facility. - (b) To assure the protection of the health and safety of all Gaming Facility patrons, guests, and employees, the Tribe will adopt, and shall maintain throughout the term of this Compact, an ordinance that requires any Gaming Facility construction to meet or exceed the standards in the Applicable Codes.
-The Gaming Facility and any construction, expansion, improvement, modification, or renovation thereto will also comply with Title III of the federal Americans with

-Disabilities Act of 1990, 42 U.S.C. § 12101 et seq.
+The Tribe agrees to provide verification that this requirement has been met to the State by sending, either electronically or by hard copy, a copy of the initial license and each renewal license to the State Gaming Agency not more than thirty (30) days after issuance of the license or renewal.
+The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements will continue to be posted in a conspicuous and public place in the Gaming Facility at all times. - (b) To assure the protection of the health and safety of all Gaming Facility patrons, guests, and employees, the Tribe shall adopt, or has already adopted, and shall maintain throughout the term of this Compact, an ordinance that requires any Gaming Facility construction to meet or exceed the standards in the Applicable Codes.
+The Gaming Facility and construction, expansion, improvement, modification, or renovation will also comply with Title III of the federal Americans with Disabilities Act of 1990, 42 U.S.C. § 12101 et seq.
 Notwithstanding the foregoing, the Tribe need not comply with any standard that specifically applies in name or in fact only to tribal facilities.
 Without limiting the rights of the State under this section, reference to Applicable Codes is not intended to confer code enforcement jurisdiction upon the State or its political subdivisions.
 For purposes of this section, the terms "building official" and "code enforcement agency" as used in titles 19 and 24 of the California Code of Regulations mean the Tribal Gaming Agency or such other tribal government agency or official as may be designated by the Tribe's law.
 The building official and code enforcement agency designated by the Tribe's law may exercise authority granted to such individuals and entities as specified within the Applicable Codes with regard to the Gaming Facility.
+The Tribe's agreement that any construction, expansion, improvement, modification, or renovation of its Gaming Facility will comply with Title III of the federal Americans with Disabilities Act of 1990 shall not be deemed, construed or interpreted as creating a private right of action against the Gaming Facility or the Tribe, or a waiver of the Tribe's or its Gaming Facility's sovereign immunity in connection with such a private right of action.